-6.2.3.1 Differences between assessing entities and Notified Bodies
+6.2.3.1 Differences between assessing entities and Notified Bodies assessing entities.

-Assessing entities that are authorised to carry out TSI assessments in accordance with EU law are referred to as Notified Bodies (NoBos).
-Based on the provisions in UTP GEN-E, EU NoBos are also automatically deemed to comply with the qualifications and independence requirements for OTIF assessing entities.
 The justification is that compliance with the EU qualifications and independence requirements for NoBos ensures that the NoBo also fulfils the requirements of UTP GEN-E. Whether a particular NoBo may issue UTP certificates may depend on the exact stipulations of its accreditation or designation.
 Nevertheless, the COTIF provisions are no obstacle to this.